Host Dependencies

 ./isabelle/bin/isabelle jedit -bf

-./isabelle/bin/isabelle build -bv HOL-Word
+./isabelle/bin/isabelle build -bv HOL

 These commands perform the following steps: